tidymodels/TMwR/_book/introduction.md

 _Empirically driven models_ are those that have more vague assumptions that are used to create their model equations.
 These models tend to fall more into the machine learning category.
 A good example is the simple _K_-nearest neighbor (KNN) model.
 Given a set of reference data, a new sample is predicted by using the values of the most similar data in the reference set.
 For example, if a book buyer needs a prediction for a new book, previous data from existing books may be available.
 If a 5-nearest neighbor model were used, the buyer might estimate the amount of the new book to purchase based on the sales numbers of the five books that are most similar to the new one (for some definition of "similar").
 For this model, it is only defined by the structure of the prediction (the average of five similar books).
 No theoretical or probabilistic assumptions are made about the sales numbers or the variables that are used to define similarity.
 In fact, the primary method of evaluating the appropriateness of the model is to assess its accuracy using existing data.
 If the structure of this type of model is no consistent with the mechanism that generated the data, the predictions would not be close to the actual values.

+Broader discussions of these distinctions can be found in @breiman2001 and @shmueli2010.
 Note that we have defined the type of model by how it is used rather than its mathematical qualities.
 An ordinary linear regression model might fall into all three classes of models, depending on how it is used:

 * A descriptive LOESS model uses linear regression to estimate the trend in the data.